Author Archive: Grant Willis

 LINE SCORES, WINNERS, AND NEW RECORDS

-The detailed line scores for each of the entrants in the 2023 contest, including soapbox comments and information about the equipment and antennas used, are presented here:
+The detailed line scores for each of the entrants in the 2024 contest, including soapbox comments and information about the equipment and antennas used, are presented here:

 New Phone records

-K7SS Phone Single Op 10M High Power North America record
+N6MI Phone Multi-2 Op North America record

-PY2BRA Phone Single Op ALL Low Power South America record
+LU1JHF Phone Single Op ALL Low Power South America record

 New CW records